Contracting Operational Readiness Exercise-21, ACFT

 |High-Res.
 Downloads:

-This work, Contracting Operational Readiness Exercise-21, ACFT, by SPC Patrick Hilson and SPC Eric Kestner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Contracting Operational Readiness Exercise-21, ACFT, by SPC Larissa Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT